barkode/bake-with-joy/README.md

   beautiful effect that would fit the theme of the site.
 - During performance testing, it was found that all images needed to be reduced in size.
+- There are indents in the gallery.
+There are also empty spaces that need to be filled with photos.
+- Need to fix performance on mobile devices.

 [Back to top](#content)